August 4, 2021

 …and finally found the connection to the beach we’d had our early lunch on, about four hours before.

 That was a summary only – we have far more photos than I can cram into a post, of really beautiful things, and it has been painful to leave so much out.
-If you want to see the full set with lots more amazing stuff – this was an incredible walk – here’s a slide show: Use the right arrow – photos finish with the dog in the back of the car!
+If you want to see the full set with lots more amazing stuff, here’s a slide show – and this one is highly recommended, it’s such an incredible place.
+Use the right arrow to got forward – photos finish with the dog in the back of the car!

 We hope you have enjoyed another virtual guided walk on Western Australia’s remote and wild southern coastline. ♥